Lectern/AV refurb Summer’19:

 Bear this in mind if, for example, you are running an event and want to get the PC set up early or you are breaking for lunch.

-Note The iOS Panopto app cannot record ‘Presentations’ as well as present like the Mac/Windows versions can, the Android app does even less.
+Note Functionality varies between rooms and devices – iOS Panopto app cannot record ‘Presentations’ as well as ‘present’ like the Mac/Windows versions can, the Android app does even less.

 You can book a mobile AirMedia for most rooms with wifi (and a demonstration) from AV-Support provided there is enough notice to setup and to configure it.